-The Heartland Institute itself has received over $670,000 from the oil giant ExxonMobil, while having received at least $240,000 from Philip Morris between 1993 and 1998.
-The Institute no longer disclose its funding sources.
+The Heartland Institute itself has received over $676,500 from the oil giant ExxonMobil, while having received as much as $240,000 from Philip Morris between 1993 and 1998.
+The Institute no longer disclose its funding sources. ,

 March 4, 2008

-He is listed by the ICSC as one of the signatories who are also “climate experts,” and who were also present at the 2008 International Conference on Climate Change when they signed.
+He is listed by the ICSC as a “climate expert” who signed the declaration, and also as an individual who was present at the 2008 International Conference on Climate Change when he signed. ,

 Those who sign the declaration must agree that “attempts by governments to legislate costly regulations on industry and individual citizens to encourage CO2 reduction will slow development while having no appreciable impact on the future trajectory of global climate change.”

 More importantly, they must agree that “'global warming' is not a global crisis.”